 example (F) | example (M)

-10. Commercials. - 3 in total.
-The possibilities here are infinite, but the crucial thing is to find ads that perfectly suit your voice and style of delivery, and find a balance and variety across the three.
+11. TV Commercials. - The possibilities here are infinite, but the crucial thing is to find ads that perfectly suit your voice and style of delivery, and find a balance and variety across the three.
 A bit of a natural London/urban accent?
 Then maybe an ad for the new Paul Weller album, or Ministry of Sound cd etc. Just be really honest with yourself about what would make sense in an ad using your voice.
-Sometimes it’s surprising - girls in their mid 20's are often perfect for late teen type ads.
+Don't always go for big company ads.

 example (F) | example (M)